MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-graphics.md

 - 2nd generation RT Cores and DLSS, providing up to 2x performance boosts in top renderers including Blender Cycles, Chaos V-Ray, and Autodesk Arnold.
 - 3rd generation Tensor Cores that accelerate AI features.
 Tensor Cores also bring AI to graphics with capabilities like DLSS, AI denoising, and enhanced editing for select applications.
-- The best-in-class video encoder (NVENC), as well as new hardware acceleration for ray-traced motion blur, a common technique used in production rendering, now boosted by up to 5x.
+- The best-in-class video encoder (NVENC) and new hardware acceleration for ray-traced motion blur, a common technique used in production rendering, is now boosted by up to 5x.

 ### NVIDIA GeForce RTX 3050 Ti Laptop GPU